Bharat Petroleum: Nationalisation

-In 1976, the company was nationalized under the Act on the Nationalisation of Foreign Oil companies ESSO (1974), Burma Shell (1976) and Caltex (1977).
+In 1976, the company was nationalised under the Act on the Nationalisation of Foreign Oil companies ESSO (1974), Burma Shell (1976) and Caltex (1977).
 On 24 January 1976, the Burmah Shell was taken over by the Government of India to form Bharat Refineries Limited.
 On 1 August 1977, it was renamed Bharat Petroleum Corporation Limited.
 It was also the first refinery to process newly found indigenous crude Mumbai High Field.